 The electronic logging device (ELD) rule – congressionally mandated as a part of MAP-21 – is intended to help create a safer work environment for drivers, and make it easier and faster to accurately track, manage, and share records of duty status (RODS) data.
 An ELD synchronizes with a vehicle engine to automatically record driving time, for easier, more accurate hours of service (HOS) recording.

-It is no secret that the industry is currently facing challenges with it comes to capacity and driver shortages.
+It is no secret that the industry is currently facing challenges when it comes to capacity and driver shortages.
 This new mandate may further contribute to the crunch if drivers do not comply.
 Drivers operating a truck that does not meet new ELD requirements will be placed out of service for 8-10 hours.

 After the OOS the driver will be able to go to his/her final destination if they can provide proof they are just finishing the trip they had already started.
 This proof will be the inspection report and likely the bill of lading.
 These violations will count against the carrier’s Safety Measurement System, according to the CVSA.